Gas Tungsten Arc Welding

 - Welds can be made on various metals

-GTAW welds are seen regularly in the aerospace and nuclear energy industries, as its performance, strength, and reliability are very high; this is true so long as the weld quality is equally as high.
+GTAW welds are seen regularly in the aerospace and nuclear energy industries, as their performance, strength, and reliability are very high; this is true so long as the weld quality is equally as high.

 Have a GTAW/TIG Welding Project?

 Ontario’s GTAW Welding Experts

 VeriForm is proud to offer GTAW welding services from our CWB CSA W47.1 and W59 certified welders, as well as access to a retained CWB Certified and Qualified Welding Engineer, all the while being supervised by on-staff CWB certified welding supervisors.
-You can be sure that no matter the scale of the welding project, VeriForm can deliver a superior weld every time.
+You can be sure that no matter the scale of the welding project, VeriForm can deliver superior welding every time.

 The electrode used in GTAW is made of tungsten or a tungsten alloy, because tungsten has the highest melting temperature among pure metals, at 3,422 °C (6,192 °F).
 As a result, the electrode is not consumed during welding, though some erosion (called burn-off) can occur.
 GTAW welding torches are equipped with cooling systems that use air or water and are designed for manual or automatic operation.
 Both torch types are similar, except the manual torch is constructed with a handle while the automatic has a mounting stick.